BrendonLH/Learning-Journal/README.md

-## Welcome to my Github Learning Journal
+## Welcome to Brendon's Github Learning Journal

+- This will have a brief intro of myself.
+- WHat the Point of this Journal is!
+- What Growth Mindset is.

+### Introduction

 You can use the [editor on GitHub](https://github.com/LegacyUntouched/Learning-Journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.